Polymont-ITS/pybox-manager/README.md

 >
 > Example with a new type 'classifier'.

-# 3. Fonctionnement interne et détails
-## Notre modèle de boite : PolyBox

-Pour nos développement nous nous sommes servis du fichier `openvibe.py` déjà existant pour l'utilisation de la Python Scripting Box.

-Pour faciliter nos phases de développement, nous avons ajouté à `openvibe.py` une classe appelée `PolyBox`.
-Cette dernière hérite de la classe OVBox.
-Elle automatise la réception et le stockage d'un signal en entrée et permet le développement de méthodes simples appelées à des moments clés :
- - **on_initialize(self) :** appelée à l'initialisation, cette méthode a pour but de permettre à l'utilisateur de définir un comportement particulier lors de l'initialisation.
- - **on_header_received(self, header) :** appelée à chaque réception d'un header, cette méthode a pour but de permettre à l'utilisateur de définir un comportement particulier lors de la réception d'un header.
- -  **on_chunk_received(self, chunk, label, shape) :** appelée à chaque réception d'un chunk, cette méthode a pour but de permettre à l'utilisateur de définir un comportement particulier lors de la réception d'un chunk.
- - **on_end_box(self) :** appelée juste avant que la box finisse son travail, cette méthode a pour but de permettre à l'utilisateur de définir un comportement particulier lors de la fin de la box.

-Nous avons créée cette box afin de pouvoir lui attribuer des comportements adaptés à nos cas d'utilisations, en particulier pour facilement créer des boites proposant des algorithmes de Machine Learning en se basant sur son architecture.

 # 3. Details
 #### Our Box model : PolyBox

-For our development we used the already existing `openvibe.py` file for the use of the Python Scripting Box.

-To facilitate our development phases, we have added to `openvibe.py` a class called `PolyBox`.
+To facilitate our development phases, we have added in `pybox-manager/share/PolyBox.py` a class called `PolyBox`.
 This class inherits from the OVBox class.
 It automates the reception and storage of an input signal and allows the development of simple methods called at key moments:
  - **on_initialize(self) :** called at initialization, this method aims at allowing the user to define a particular behavior during initialization.
  - **on_header_received(self, header) :** called at each reception of a header, this method aims to allow the user to define a particular behavior when receiving a header.
  - **on_chunk_received(self, chunk, label, shape) :** called at each reception of a chunk, this method aims to allow the user to define a particular behavior when receiving a chunk.